Spatial data fusion adjusting for preferential sampling using INLA and SPDE: Simulation study

-In all simulation scenarios, we assume the region of interest is a unit square.
-We generate random surfaces using several specifications for the parameters of Model \eqref{psmeld}.
-We then obtain point observations of the simulated surfaces at 100 and 250 randomly generated locations.
-We also obtain areal observations as averages of the true surfaces at cells of regular grids consisting of 4, 25 and 100 cells.
 Then, we fit the Melding, PSmelding and PSgeo models to different configurations of the observed data, and obtain predictions at locations of a 50 $\times$ 50 regular grid.
 We assess the performance of each of the models by comparing the true and simulated surfaces using several criteria.
 For each of the scenarios, we generate 100 spatial surfaces to have stable results.